 With the trust starting in KZN, it has geographic boundaries as far as we can find students and set up study centres, but as God opens new doors in terms of funding and volunteers, there are only endless possibilities, amongst others Southern KwaZulu-Natal and the North Eastern Cape.

 5. What is the profile of our most likely service users?

-The students, both men and woman, aged 24 to 55, want to spread the Word of God, but lack the knowledge.
+The students, both men, and women, aged 24 to 55, want to spread the Word of God but lack the knowledge.
 They are very dedicated to study and gain knowledge and serve the Lord.
 KCOT provides them with training, via Mukhanyo Theological College (MTC) for Distance Training and North-West University.
-Only seven of the students are in a full time work position.
+Only seven of the students are in a full-time work position.